-- Comment 2: QGEN is a utility provided by the TPC (see Clause 2.1.4) to generate executable query text.
-If a sponsor-created tool is used instead of QGEN, the behavior of its seeds must satisfy this Clause and its source code must be disclosed. - Comment 3: The auditor will provide specific seeds to the random number generator used to generate substitution parameters for the power test and each query stream in the throughput test. - 2.1.3.4 After execution, the query returns one or more rows.
+- 2.1.3.4 Comment 2: QGEN is a utility provided by the TPC (see Clause 2.1.4) to generate executable query text.
+If a sponsor-created tool is used instead of QGEN, the behavior of its seeds must satisfy this Clause and its code must be disclosed.
+After execution, the query returns one or more rows.
 The rows returned are either rows from the database or rows built from data in the database and are called the output data. - 2.1.3.5 Output data for each query should be expressed in a format easily readable by a non-sophisticated computer user.
 In particular, in order to be comparable with known output data for the purpose of query validation (see Clause 2.3), the format of the output data for each query must adhere to the following guidelines: - a) Columns appear in the order specified by the SELECT list of either the functional query definition or an approved variant.
 Column headings are optional. - b) Non-integer expressions including prices are expressed in decimal notation with at least two digits behind the decimal point. - c) Integer quantities contain no leading zeros. - d) Dates are expressed in a format that includes the year, month and day in integer form, in that order (e.g., YYYY-MM-DD).
 The delimiter between the year, month and day is not specified.
 Other date representations, for example the number of days since 1970-01-01, are specifically not allowed. - e) Strings are case-sensitive and must be displayed as such.
-Leading or trailing blanks are acceptable. - f) The amount of white space between columns is not specified. - 2.1.3.6 The precision of all values contained in the query validation output data must adhere to the following rules: - a) For singleton column values and results from COUNT aggregates, the values must exactly match the query validation output data. - b) For ratios, results must be within 1% of the query validation output data when reported to the nearest 1/100th, rounded up. - c) For results from SUM aggregates, the resulting values must be within \$100 of the query validation output data. - d) For results from AVG aggregates, the resulting values must be within 1% of the query validation output data when reported to the nearest 1/100th, rounded up.
+Leading or trailing blanks are acceptable. - f) The amount of white space between columns is not specified. - 2.1.3.6 The precision of all values contained in the query validation output data must adhere to the following rules: - a) For singleton column values and results from COUNT aggregates, the values must exactly match the query validation output data.

+- b) For ratios, results must be within 1% of the query validation output data when reported to the nearest 1/100th, rounded up. - c) For results from SUM aggregates, the resulting values must be within \$100 of the query validation output data. - d) For results from AVG aggregates, the resulting values must be within 1% of the query validation output data when reported to the nearest 1/100th, rounded up.